gbv/cocoda-sdk/README.md

 - `SkosmosApi` - access to concept schemes and concepts via a [Skosmos](https://github.com/NatLibFi/Skosmos) API
 - `ReconciliationApi` - access to mapping suggestions via a [OpenRefine Reconciliation API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API)
 - `OccurrencesApi` - access to concept occurrences via [occurrences-api](https://github.com/gbv/occurrences-api) (will be changed to [occurrences-server](https://github.com/gbv/occurrences-server) in the future)
-- `SearchSuggestion` - access to mapping suggestions using other registries' search endpoints (using [jskos-server])
+- `LabelSearchSuggestion` - access to mapping suggestions using other registries' search endpoints (using [jskos-server])

 Please refer to each provider's documentation for how exactly to configure that provider: [Documentation](https://gbv.github.io/cocoda-sdk/)